TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9486/README.md

 # Raspberry Pi ILI9486 GPIO Displays

+**Update 26 May 2023:**<br>
+The Waveshare Raspberry Pi ILI9486 3.5" Type (C) Fast-SPI LCD works unchanged with the new 64bit kernel 6.1.21-v8+.
+Details are shown below.

 **Update 11 February 2021:**<br>
 The Waveshare Raspberry Pi ILI9486 3.5" Type (C) Fast-SPI LCD works unchanged with the new **kernel 5.10.11.v71+**.
 Details are shown below.